-GENEVA, Dec 22 (UNHCR) - Persecution, conflict and poverty have driven a staggering one million people to seek safety in Europe in 2015, according to estimates by the UN Refugee Agency, UNHCR and the International Organization for Migration, IOM.
+Persecution, conflict and poverty have forced an unprecedented one million people to flee to Europe in 2015, according to estimates by the UN Refugee Agency, UNHCR and the International Organization for Migration, IOM.

-As of 21 December, some 972,500 had taken the often-dangerous Mediterranean Sea crossing, according to UNHCR figures.
+As of 21 December, some 972,500 had crossed the Mediterranean Sea, according to UNHCR figures.
 In addition, IOM estimates that over 34,000 have crossed from Turkey into Bulgaria and Greece by land.

-The number of people displaced by war and conflict is the highest seen in Western and Central Europe since the Balkan crises of the 1990s, when several conflicts broke out in the former Yugoslavia.
+The number of people displaced by war and conflict is the highest seen in Western and Central Europe since the 1990s, when several conflicts broke out in the former Yugoslavia.

 “As anti-foreigner sentiments escalate in some quarters, it is important to recognize the positive contributions that refugees and migrants make to the societies in which they live and also honour core European values: protecting lives, upholding human rights and promoting tolerance and diversity,” said UN High Commissioner for Refugees António Guterres.